-In 1999, our research team identified a human brain protease called memapsin 2, which turned out to be a key player in the pathological cascade leading to Alzheimer’s disease.
+In 1999, Dr. Tang's research team identified a human brain protease called memapsin 2, which turned out to be a key player in the pathological cascade leading to Alzheimer’s disease.
 Alzheimer’s disease inflicts 18 million people worldwide, and this number is projected to be about 24 million by 2025.
 It is a major cause of death for adults, yet there is no effective drug that can slow or stop the progression of the disease.
 Therefore, finding memapsin 2 provided a new target for the design and testing of inhibitors that may someday be used as a drug to treat Alzheimer’s disease.

 Thus the stage was set to design inhibitors to fit the memapsin 2 template.
 Once that happened, creating the best drug properties (absorption, penetration into the brain, etc.) could be investigated.
 The drug design and testing began as an NIH-supported research project in my laboratory.
 The inhibitors designed initially showed enormous promise.
 It became obvious that a major drug development project was underway.
 However, such a project would greatly exceed the scope and resources of the NIH research project.
 With the help of OMRF, a biotech/pharmaceutical company was founded in 2002 to drive the drug discovery process.
 Zapaq received initial seed funding from Oklahoma Life Science and the Institute for the Study of Aging in New York and later venture funds from Sanderling, which is located in the bay area near San Francisco, at a total of about $15M.
-Today, Comentis (formerly Zapaq) is located at the Research Park and is where advanced memapsin 2 inhibitors are being developed.
+Today, Comentis (formerly Zapaq) is where advanced memapsin 2 inhibitors are being developed.
 The company has taken a drug candidate to phase I clinical trials.

 B.S., Taiwan Provincial College, 1954

 1960 Two Physiology Fellowships, Marine Biological Laboratory, Woods Hole, MA